bobalazek/office-o-mat/README.md

 **Office-O-Mat**

 A simple web application for office use, such as time and events tracking, employment management and more!
-Actually, this will just be the backend for the mobile version, which will be done soon!

 Build status
 -------------------